denismitr/laracors/README.md

 # __LARACORS__
 ## Laravel Cross Origin Resource Sharing Middleware
-This middleware is designed specifically for the Laravel framework and __RESTful APIs__ builded with it.
+This middleware is designed specifically for the Laravel and Lumen frameworks and the __RESTful APIs__ builded with them.
-It allows requests made from frontends of other apps.
+It allows requests to made from JS frontends of other apps.

 ## Author
 __Denis Mitrofanov__